rsvim/rsvim/DEVELOPMENT.md

 To debug code, please:

-1. Build binary with `cargo build`.
-2. Build binary with `RUST_BACKTRACE=full RUST_LOG=trace ./target/debug/rsvim`, it enables all the logs to a logging file named with format `rsvim-YYYYMMDD-HHmmss-SSS.log`.
+1. Build binary with `RUST_BACKTRACE=full RUST_LOG=trace ./target/debug/rsvim`, it enables all the logs to a logging file named with format `rsvim-YYYYMMDD-HHmmss-SSS.log`.

 ### Docs